The RAP process

 To develop a RAP your organisation must be a workplace, have employees, and have operations in Australia, among other prerequisites.

-If you want to start a RAP at your school or early learning service, please visit our Narragunnawali: Reconciliation in Education platform, to start a RAP for these education settings.
+If you represent a school or early learning service, please visit our Narragunnawali: Reconciliation in Education platform, to develop and implement a RAP for these education settings.

-If you are ready to begin the RAP development process, you will then complete registration.
+When you are ready to begin developing a RAP, you will commence registration.

 You will be asked to provide detailed information about your organisation, as well as pay the RAP development fee.